-It's New Year (again), what are you resolutions?
-Hold on for a second, did you achieve what you had plan for last year?
-I see many people have great interest in language learning, however, when it comes to the practice, they give lots of excuses and the biggest excuse is not having the time for language learning.
+It's New Year (again), what are your resolutions?
+Hold on for a second, did you achieve what you had planned for last year?
+I see many people have a great interest in language learning, however, when it comes to the practice, they give lots of excuses and the biggest excuse is not having the time for language learning.

 Language ChallengeI believe that "discipline" and "repetition" are the keys to successful language learning.
 Well, at least, it works for me.
 One of many factors to unsuccessful language learning is lack of motivation.
 Fortunately, some language websites have got the solution to that.